 What is a Disability?

 Accessibility is often discussed in the context of disability.
-If we're going to talk about accessibility, we need to consider how we define disability first.
+If we're going to talk about accessibility, we need to consider how we understand disability first.

 The Medical Model

-People often classify disabilities by individual physical function:
+People often classify disabilities by individual physical traits or function:

 - Visual (blindness, low vision, color blindness)